 The lounge-bar combines historical opulence with a modern twist - definitely a space to check out and enjoy a New Zealand wine, cocktail or a warm cup of coffee next to the fireplace on a winter's day.

-Information on WellingtonNZ.com about products and services is provided by third parties.
-Information changes regularly, so you should use this information as a guide only.
-Please contact a product or service provider directly to confirm any details.
+This information is provided by third parties and should be used as a guide only.
+Please contact the provider to confirm any details.